WUPW

 WUPW (channel 36) is a television station in Toledo, Ohio, United States, affiliated with the Fox network.
 It is owned by American Spirit Media, which maintains a joint sales agreement (JSA) with Tegna Inc., owner of CBS affiliate WTOL (channel 11), for the provision of certain services.
-Both stations share studios on North Summit Street in downtown Toledo, while WUPW's transmitter is located on Corduroy Road in Oregon, Ohio.
+The two stations share studios on North Summit Street in downtown Toledo; WUPW's transmitter is located on Corduroy Road in Oregon, Ohio.

 History

-The station went on-air September 22, 1985 as an independent with an analog signal on UHF channel 36.
+The station went on-air September 22, 1985, as an independent with an analog signal on UHF channel 36.
 It originally had the call sign WDMA-TV but was changed to its present-day calls before its first sign-on.
 Originally, WUPW was owned by a consortium of local investors and private companies.
 The station's original studios were located at Four SeaGate on North Summit Street in Downtown Toledo.
 It became a charter Fox affiliate on October 6, 1986.
 It was sold to Atlanta-based Ellis Communications in 1993.
 Three years later, that company was sold to a group led by the Retirement Systems of Alabama who merged with AFLAC's broadcasting group to form Raycom Media.

 In 1998, Raycom announced that it would acquire Malrite Communications Group, the owner of NBC affiliate WNWO-TV (channel 24).
 In order to complete Raycom's acquisition of Malrite (which would be finalized in 1999), WUPW was spun off to Sunrise Television due to Federal Communications Commission (FCC) rules at the time prohibiting common ownership of two stations in the same market.
 WNWO was longer-established and Raycom opted to keep that station over WUPW.
 Sunrise Television was absorbed into LIN TV in May 2002.
 Raycom sold WNWO to Barrington Broadcasting in 2006 after its merger with the Liberty Corporation gave it ownership of CBS affiliate WTOL.

 Until 2001, WUPW was the only over-the-air television station in the area to air cartoons weekday afternoons as the local WB affiliate, WT05, was cable exclusive.
-In early-June 2007, WUPW, along with three other LIN TV-owned Fox affiliates switched their websites over to Fox Interactive Media's "MyFox" platform, becoming the first Fox stations not owned and operated by the network to adopt the site.
+In early June 2007, WUPW, along with three other LIN TV-owned Fox affiliates switched their websites over to Fox Interactive Media's "MyFox" platform, becoming the first Fox stations not owned and operated by the network to adopt the site.
 WUPW later dropped MyFox in favor of a new site platform co-developed by LIN and Fox, spun off as the independent company EndPlay.